-(a) Tamper or ( Child-resistant Packaging.
-We shall ensure that all marijuana products, other than those holesale by our sites, that are provided for sale to consumers we shall sell in tamper or nt packaging.
-To be in compliance with 935 CMR 500.105(6), we shall ensure: the extent it is not unreasonably impracticable for the specific type of product, products are packaged in containers that are ppaque or plain in design; resealable for any marijuana product intended for more than a single use or containing multiple servings; and C. ( certified by a qualified third-party tamper or child-resistant packaging testing firm that the packaging is in compliance with the most recent poison prevention packaging regulations of the US Consumer Product Safety Commission as included at 16 CFR 1700 ere compliance with the requirements of tamper or child-resistant packaging is deemed sonably impracticable, marijuana products shall be placed in an exit package that is: a. ( capable of being resealed and made tamper or child-resistant resistant again after it has been opened; b.
-1 ncludes the following statement, including capitalization, in at least ten-point Times New Roman, Helvetica or Arial font: KEEP OUT OF REACH OF CHILDREN; and c. i s certified by a qualified third-party tamper or child-resistant packaging testing firm that the packaging is in compliance with the most recent poison prevention packaging regulations of the US Consumer Product Safety Commission as included at 16 CFR .
-1700. (b) Limits on Pack aging Design.
+(a) Tamper or Child-resistant Packaging.
+We shall ensure that all marijuana products, other than those at wholesale by our sites, that are provided for sale to consumers we shall sell in tamper or sistant packaging.
+To be in compliance with 935 CMR 500.105(6), we shall ensure: it to the extent it is not unreasonably impracticable for the specific type of product, ana products are packaged in containers that are J a. opaque or plain in design; b. resealable for any marijuana product intended for more than a single use or containing multiple servings; and c. certified by a qualified third-party tamper or child-resistant packaging testing firm that the packaging is in compliance with the most recent poison prevention packaging regulations of the US Consumer Product Safety Commission as included at 16 CFR 1700 t where compliance with the requirements of tamper or child-resistant packaging is deemed nreasonably impracticable, marijuana products shall be placed in an exit package that is: a. capable of being resealed and made tamper or child-resistant resistant again after it has been opened; b. includes the following statement, including capitalization, in at least ten-point Times New Roman, Helvetica or Arial font: KEEP OUT OF REACH OF CHILDREN; and c. is certified by a qualified third-party tamper or child-resistant packaging testing firm that the packaging is in compliance with the most recent poison prevention packaging regulations of the US Consumer Product Safety Commission as included at 16 CFR 1700. (b) Limits on P ackaging Design.